 Within voting lies the power to make change.

-Get involved with our campaigns to educate and mobilize Black voters in anti-voter states across the South!
+Get involved with our campaigns to educate and mobilize BIPOC voters in voter suppression states!

 “I phone bank because it reflects my values.
 I love talking to people in places like Georgia, working against voter suppression and white supremacy.
 It makes me feel useful and connected.”